MohamedArafa2/DNA-Sequence-Analyzer/README.md

 5. Save Output
 Optionally, save the results (alignment scores, percentages, and classifications) to an Excel file by clicking the "Save Output" button.

-## Example Workflow
+## 3.Example Workflow
-Upload Files: Select one or more DNA sequence files in FASTA format.
+1. Upload Files: Select one or more DNA sequence files in FASTA format.
-Align Sequences: Perform global and local alignments between all sequences.
+2. Align Sequences: Perform global and local alignments between all sequences.
-Calculate Percentages: Calculate the percentages of A, T, G, C, and CG nucleotides.
+3. Calculate Percentages: Calculate the percentages of A, T, G, C, and CG nucleotides.
-Classify Sequences: Classify sequences as "Similar" or "Not Similar" based on the alignment scores.
+4. Classify Sequences: Classify sequences as "Similar" or "Not Similar" based on the alignment scores.
-Save Results: Save all results to an Excel file.
+5. Save Results: Save all results to an Excel file.

-## Features
+## 4.Features

 - **DNA Sequence Analysis**: Load DNA sequences from FASTA files and calculate nucleotide percentages (A, T, G, C, and CG).
 - **Sequence Alignment**: Perform global and local alignment of DNA sequences using Biopython's `pairwise2`.